 Field-hunting tip

-Look in dolomitic marble country — that is the host setting where dekatriasartorite typically forms.
+Look in dolomitic marble country, the host setting where dekatriasartorite typically forms.
 If you start seeing galena, realgar, orpiment in float, you are in the right ground.
 Field specimens usually show a prismatic, striated crystals habit, so train your eye for that shape before scanning the outcrop.